Fantajim/SpringZoo/README.md

 ### Scenario

-SpringZoo is a small fictional tool that let's zookeepers see and manage animal data.
+SpringZoo is a small fictional CRM tool that let's zookeepers see and manage animal data.
 This includes the sector where the animals are currently situated.

 ### Use Case
 ![](images/SpringZoo-Use-Case.png)
 - UC-1 [Login on SpringZoo]: Keepers are able to log-in using an email address and password.
 As an extension, new keepers may register first.
+(Not yet active)
 - UC-2 [Register on SpringZoo]: Keepers can register to get an account (profile) to access the SpringZoo system.
+(Not yet active)
 - UC-3 [Post animal]: Keepers can create data entries for animals.
 - UC-4 [Delete animal]: Keepers may delete data entries for animals.
 As an extension they can create animals (UC-3)
 - UC-5 [Patch animal]: Keepers may patch data entries for animals, this includes moving the animal entries to another sector and/or keeper.
 As an extension they can create animals (UC-3)